AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 will lead to a variety of errors, so if unsure about the loop, test and verify before adding the macro.

+Note that the view is shifted such that index 0 points to the lower end of the :cpp:`Box`.
+To obtain the global index, the values needs to shifted back using the appropriate :cpp:`lo`.
+In the case of the example above, the global indices are: ``(i+lo.x, j+lo.y, k+lo.z)``.

+Also: be careful to use the appropriate :cpp:`lo` array for each :cpp:`FabView` object.
+If the loop works on two different global ranges, each :cpp:`FabView` object must be created with the corresponding :cpp:`lo` to obtain the correct data pointers.

 Ghost Cells
 ===========